benCoomes/demo-mcp/README.md

+# What's This?

+I wanted hands-on experience with MCP servers and AI-assisted coding.
+This MCP server was written almost entirely by AI, with only a few edits by me to fix hallucinations. [notes.md](/notes.md) has details on my process.
+Almost everything below here was written by a 🤖 - be appropriately suspicious.

 # Weather MCP Server

 A Model Context Protocol (MCP) server implemented in Go that provides a `get_weather` tool for checking current weather conditions in a given location.